 Remember that nobody else is responsible for your burnout recovery; only you have the power within yourself to make changes that will help reduce stress levels while still getting work done efficiently and effectively.

 Organisations are responsible from a health and well-being perspective and may like to contribute to your recovery by way of time off, or contributing to the funding of therapy, counselling or other forms of rehab.
 However, the work to recover is yours, and yours alone.

-With these three tips in mind, now you know who's responsible for your burnout recovery—so don't let yourself down!
-Just do it, find a burnout coach to work with today!
+With these three tips in mind, now you know who's responsible for your burnout recovery—don't let yourself down!